thoughtbot/suspenders/README.md

 [cssbundling-rails][].
 Defaults to PostCSS with [modern-normalize][], with the option to override via `--css=tailwind`.

-Also creates a directory structure to store additional stylesheets if using PostCSS.
+Also creates additional stylesheets if using PostCSS.

 `bin/rails g suspenders:styles --css[postcss:tailwind]`